nwthomas/system-design/concepts/replication.md

 ## ADDING A FOLLOWER

-Step 1: Intiialize the follower using a consistent snapshot of the leader databas which is associated with some position in the replication log
+Step 1: Intiialize the follower using a consistent snapshot of the leader database which is associated with some position in the replication log

-Step 2: The follower can now beging accepting changes from the leader
+Step 2: The follower can now begin accepting changes from the leader

 ## DEALING WITH A FOLLOWER CRASH